 What is ITWEEEEE?

-ITWEEEEE stands for Idea, Talk, Walk, Experiment, Experiment, Experiment (and then Experiment again) and finally you become an Expert.
+ITWEEEEE stands for Idea, Talk, Walk, Experiment, Experiment, Experiment (and then Experiment again) and finally, you become an Expert.
 Expert status is short lived because things always change.
 As soon as you master a skill or task, new technology or a societal shift comes along and makes your skill just slightly obsolete, so you’ve got to tweak and or continue to improve.
 I won’t even mention the C word (competition).

 In general, most folks stop at the T. They come up with an idea and talk about it.
 Sometimes talking discourages them or sometimes talking allows other folks to discourage them.
 Whatever the reason, they never get to the W of walking the walk of the talk.

-If we get to the W stage there’s a better change of reaching the final E of Expert, but it’s not guaranteed.
+If we get to the W stage there’s a better chance of reaching the final E of Expert, but it’s not guaranteed.
 You see, walking the walk means putting things into action.
 We lose a lot of people at the action step because there’s a natural tendency to want to do things perfectly.
-If things don’t go as expected right out of the gate, the feint of heart quit.
+If things don’t go as expected right out of the gate, the faint of heart quit.